-Utilities want to go digital to expand the breadth and quality of their digital customer experience initiatives.
-This require them to re-engineer and transform the business processes, enable process improvement initiatives, automate manual processes, achieve efficient process integrations within enterprise and help leverage their existing IT investments.
+This requires them to re-engineer and transform the business processes, enable process improvement initiatives, automate manual processes, achieve efficient process integrations within enterprise and help leverage their existing IT investments.

-Utilities typically lack an agile link between the wealth of customer data embedded within their full-bodied ERP systems (for e.g. SAP) to the most external layers of their organization.
+Utilities typically lack an agile link between the wealth of customer data embedded within their full-bodied ERP systems (for e.g., SAP) to the most external layers of their organization.
 This prevents the creation of a unified view of the customers and inhibits a utility’s ability to reap the full potential of available data.
-In this realm, the key question for a Utility executives is – how can the potential of this data be unlocked and put in the hands of employees, partners and customers in order to empower them in such a way that translates into increased customer satisfaction and profitability?
+In this realm, the key question for a utility executive is: how can the potential of this data be unlocked and put in the hands of employees, partners and customers in order to empower them in such a way that translates into increased customer satisfaction and profitability?

 Salesforce.com has addressed the torrent of structured and unstructured customer data by taking it out of on-site CRMs and placing it in a secured cloud environment.

 At first glance, most utility executives think that they are faced with a choice of one or the other when it comes to SAP CR&B and salesforce.com.
 Nothing could be further from the truth—the two strategies are fundamentally complementary and, in Capgemini’s experience, the optimal approach is to use best-of-breed cloud solutions like salesforce.com to build a layer of agility upon their SAP cores.

 Capgemini has combined its continued investment of time, money and people with technical expertise and three decades of system integration experience.
 It is this experience in collaboration with leading technical and cloud partners, which has resulted in a methodology that is turning utilities’ vision of customer centricity into a reality.